jays31/jays_mobilecomp_lab45/README.md

 - Layout

-activity_main.xml and activity_student_detail.xml are the pages associated with the activities in the Display folder.
+activity_main.xml and activity_student_details.xml are the pages associated with the activities in the Display folder.
 The former has content_main.xml nested inside it. listview_item.xml dictates the layout of cells in the ListView items.